gmih/gmih.github.io/pages/about/index.md

 ### Legionnaire - Core Raid Member
 Legionnaires are our core raid members.
 They show up on time and prepared, rarely have to miss a raid night, and perform to the level expected of them given their role and class.
-In return, they get free guild repairs and are guaranteed a raiding spot.
+In return, they get free guild repairs.

 Rank changes to Legionnaire are discussed after raids and are based on not only meeting minimum ilvl but performing well and meeting attendance goals.

-### Citizen - Raid Ready Members
-Citizens are members of the guild who meet the minimum requirements to raid (ilvl, gemmed/enchanted, etc.) but can’t make the 75% attendance requirement or need some additional guidance with their raid performance.

-Citizens are welcome to move into the Legionnaire rank, and will need to PM an officer so that we can start the process.
-Once the officers discuss the rank change and reach a consensus, we’ll either give you Legionnaire rank or give you some concrete feedback to work on.

-We’d love to help every Citizen become a Legionnaire when and if they want to.
-If we have concerns, we’ll provide you with guidance and resources so that you know exactly what you can work on.

 ### Social
-This is our friends and family guild rank, and members will need to let an officer know that they want to raid and go through a short trial to become a Citizen or Legionnaire.
+This is our friends and family guild rank, and members will need to let an officer know that they want to raid and go through a short trial to become a Legionnaire.

 ### Senator Servant
 Officer Alts.

 ### Servant
-Legionnaire, Citizen, and Social Alts.
+Legionnaire and Social Alts.

 ### Gladiator
 Gladiators are new guild members who are trialing to become Legionnaires.
 After a month probationary period, they can become full-fledged Legionnaires.